bonben365/add-store-win-ltsc/README.md

 ## Requirements

 - Run the script as administrator using PowerShell
-- Windows 10 version 1709 and later
+- Windows 10 version 1709 and later.
+- Tested working on LTSC 2019 and LTSC 2021.

 ## Installation